Envirometrix/PredictiveSoilMapping/01-Introduction.md

     to construct a preliminary legend of conceptual mapping units (described in terms of soil individuals)*;

-6.  *Apply preliminary conceptual legend using available source information to delineate initial map unit boundaries (pre-typing)*;
+6.  *Apply the preliminary conceptual legend using available source information to delineate initial map unit boundaries (pre-typing)*;

 7.  *Plan and implement a field program to collect samples and